manisha-nair28/Real-Estate-Price-Predictor/README.md

 The dataset has been cleaned and preprocessed to remove any missing or incorrect data points.

 [Link to the source of the dataset](https://www.kaggle.com/datasets/quantbruce/real-estate-price-prediction)

+## Code
+To use the Real Estate Price Predictor, simply run the predict.py script.
+The script will then output the predicted price of the property based on the trained model.
 ## Contributing

 Contributions are always welcome!